 Below we provide a summary of the key financial support measures available to businesses and individuals from November onwards as a result of the ongoing challenges caused by the pandemic.
 We will update this as and when further guidance is released.

-Instead of ending on 31 October 2020, the Coronavirus Job Retention Scheme (CJRS), also referred to as the furlough scheme, has now been extended to 31 March 2021.
-The government have committed to provide employers with funding for 80% of an employee’s salary for hours not worked in each month up to January 2021, subject to a maximum cap of £2,500.
+Instead of ending on 31 October 2020, the Coronavirus Job Retention Scheme (CJRS), also referred to as the furlough scheme, has now been extended to 30 April 2021.
+The government have committed to provide employers with funding for 80% of an employee’s salary for hours not worked in each month up to April 2021, subject to a maximum cap of £2,500.
 Employer’s national insurance and pension contributions will, however, need to be funded by the employer and will not be included in the grant.
-The level of grant provided in February and March 2021 will be reviewed in January and could be reduced at that point.
 Some other points to note about the extended CJRS:

 - Flexible furloughing will be allowed in addition to full-time furloughing

 - To be eligible, employees must have been on an employer’s payroll by 23:59 on 30 October 2020.
 This means a Real Time Information (RTI) submission for the employee must have been made to HMRC on or before 30 October 2020.
 New employees that were not eligible for the previous CJRS could therefore now be included in the extended CJRS and employers that haven’t previously used the CJRS can still make use of the new scheme.

 - As with the original CJRS scheme, employers can pay employees the exact amount of the grant at 80% of their salary, or choose to top this up beyond the 80% at their own expense.

 - Claims can be made here.